-Villas-Boas succeeds Ancelotti as manager at Stamford Bridge following the Italian coach's sacking on the final day of last season, despite having won the Premier League-FA Cup double the previous year.
+Villas-Boas succeeds Carlo Ancelotti as manager at Stamford Bridge following the Italian coach's sacking on the final day of last season, despite winning the Premier League-FA Cup double the previous year.

-Villas-Boas' contract with Porto was terminated Tuesday after the club received payment of ?15 million ($21.5 million) to trigger his release clause.
+Villas-Boas' contract with the Porto was terminated after they received payment of ?15 million ($21.5 million) to trigger his release clause from the Portuguese champions.